-We all know how important it is to keep our kids’ fathers healthy, but often the full burden of building a viable baby seems to fall unreasonably heavy on the mother.
-This is stupid because the father’s sperm is responsible for half of the building materials, so to speak, and the health of the sperm can play a huge role in how successful a pregnancy is or isn’t.
+You aren't alone if you feel like the burden of building a viable baby seems to fall unreasonably heavily on the mother, but the reality is the health of the sperm can play a huge role in how successful a pregnancy is or isn’t.

 And sperm, as it turns out, are fickle little fuckers.